Next Norwich Manager Odds: Swans Loss Piles More Pressure On Beleaguered Manning

 O'Neil Waiting Patiently

-O'Neil made 51 appearances for Norwich between 2014 and 2016, and now finds himself at the head of the market to replace Manning.
+O'Neil made 51 appearances for Norwich between 2014 and 2016, and now finds himself towards the head of the market to replace Manning.

 His ability to manage is unquestionable, and he could be the man to guide Norwich back to the Premier League.